vbetsch/seven-wonders/docs/CONTRIBUTING.md

-# Contributing to Seven Wonders Duel – Game Engine
+# Contributing to Seven Wonders Duel

 Thank you for considering contributing to this open-source project!
 We aim to build a clean, scalable, and fully testable implementation of the Seven Wonders: Duel game engine.
-Your help is welcome — whether it’s code, documentation, ideas, or feedback.
+Your help is welcome, whether it’s code, documentation, ideas, or feedback.

 ## 🧭 Philosophy & Guiding Principles